voxpupuli/puppet-openvmtools/README.markdown

 ##### `service_hasstatus`

-Service has status command.
+Name of openvmtools service.
 Only set this if your platform is not supported or you know what you are doing.
 Default: auto-set, platform specific